 Strangely enough, a saltwater enema was not what the doctor ordered for my electronics.
 Even after drying it out, the page still forlornly showing on the screen was the last it would ever display.

-The replacement has lasted a lot longer.
+The replacement has lasted far longer.
 It’s still working fine, the shorter battery life and scuffed screen the only sign of years of (ab)use.
 It’s slow, though, big and kinda ugly by current tech standards.
-The free worldwide 3G web browsing, so useful when I bought it, is now useless thanks to strict data limits, new web technologies, and cheap local SIM cards.
+The free worldwide 3G web browsing, so important when I bought it, is now useless thanks to strict data limits, new web technologies, and cheap local SIM cards.

 How much difference would it really make?
 Since I was reading less anyway, would I get any use out of it?
 Didn’t the app do a good-enough job?
 Shouldn’t I just spend the hundred bucks on a plane ticket instead?